perladvent/perldotcom/content/article/_pub_2004_11_11_floodcontrol.md

     print scalar localtime;
     print "\n...\n";

 There are various issues to consider, such as the save/restore method, time required, and locking, but in any case the scheme will be similar.

-### [Beep, Beep, Beep ...]{#beep__beep__beep___}
+### <span id="beep__beep__beep___">Beep, Beep, Beep ...</span>

 In this last example I'll describe a small program, a variation of which I use for (email) SMS notifications.
 I wanted to avoid scanning large mail directories so I made my email filter copy incoming messages into a separate folder.
 The program scans this copy folder every 10 minutes for new messages.
 If there are any, it sends a notification for each one to my mobile phone and removes the copy of the message.

     #!/usr/bin/perl
     use strict;